UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw7-typesys.md

 <a name="submit"/>

-Please submit three files:
+Please submit five files:

- * README.md file with who you talked with about the assignment and how many hours you spent on the assignment.
+ * `README.md` file with who you talked with about the assignment and how many hours you spent on the assignment.

  * A text file `cqs.typesys.txt` containing your answers to the